The holy grail of international business banking for many is being able to open a Singapore offshore company bank account.

 For this reason, if you own a Singapore offshore company, you may want to look at opening accounts in jurisdictions outside of Singapore instead.
 Of course, this is not tax advice and before making any decisions related to tax or structuring you should check with a qualified advisor.

 While it’s becoming increasingly difficult to open offshore company bank accounts, it’s even harder to open such accounts remotely.
-This is especially true if your business is high-risk, or engaged in regulated activities and has no ties to Singapore (or the region).
+This is especially true if your business is high-risk.
+Likewise, businesses in regulated activities and have no ties to Singapore (or the region) will struggle.

 That said, in some instances, business owners can open a Singapore offshore company bank account without ever visiting Singapore.
 But, to do so, there are specific steps that need to be followed.
 And, it’s important to note that this option is not available at all banks.
 Additionally, in order to be eligible for remote account opening, the bank may make additional requests.

 Fortunately, opening a Singapore offshore company bank account remotely is currently 100% possible.
 To this end, our team has outlined several proven strategies that allow Singapore offshore company bank account opening remotely in our premium report, in GlobalBanks Insider.